Brian Sinclair (veterinary surgeon): Veterinary career

-On 23 March 1944, Sinclair enlisted in the Royal Army Veterinary Corps (RAVC) and was given the rank of lieutenant.
-He had been a member of the Edinburgh college Officers' Training Corps (OTC).
-A month later, on 20 April 1944, he married Sheila Rose Seaton, the only daughter of Douglas Seaton, a general practitioner based in Leeds, at St Robert's in Harrogate.
+On 23 March 1944, Sinclair was commissioned in the Royal Army Veterinary Corps (RAVC) as a lieutenant.
+He had been a member of the Edinburgh University Officers' Training Corps (OTC).
+A month later, on 20 April 1944, he married Sheila Rose Seaton, only daughter of Douglas Seaton, a general practitioner based in Leeds, at St Robert's in Harrogate.
 Four months after the wedding, he was deployed to the Ambala district in the state of Haryana, India.

 Sinclair was put in charge of the mules and camels used by troops in Burma.
 At the end of the war, he joined India's dairy programme, supervising the care of seventy thousand water buffalo on military farms, and teaching pregnancy testing to local veterinarians.
 The closest he got to military action was when a local tribe fired shots into the camp using home-made rifles.
 Alf Wight would write long letters to Sinclair, often twenty pages, that would give news from home and would finish with a description of the Yorkshire countryside.
 Sinclair would later say that "Reading the [Herriot] books I find that the descriptions of the countryside are just the same as in those old letters."

-Making the rank of captain, Sinclair was demobilised in 1946.
-On his return to England, he visited the Ministry of Agriculture, Fisheries and Food (MAFF) headquarters in Surrey in search of a job.
+Attaining the rank of captain, Sinclair was demobilised in 1946.
+On his return to Britain, he visited the Ministry of Agriculture, Fisheries and Food (MAFF) headquarters in Surrey in search of a job.
 He was offered a post at the ministry's Sterility Advisory unit at Church Street, Inverness, in the Scottish Highlands.
 He and his wife lived at 109 Culduthel Road, Inverness, and he travelled around Scotland advising farmers and crofters on livestock fertility.
 In 1950, the ministry offered him a transfer to the MAFF Veterinary Investigation Centre in Weetwood Lane, Leeds, a diagnostic laboratory for veterinarians in Yorkshire.
 He had enjoyed working and living in the Highlands, but decided to accept the transfer to his native Yorkshire, saying later, "I would never have accepted any transfer other than one to Yorkshire ...
 I loved the North and North-east that much."